diedummydie/ButtonSwap3DSx/README.md

-# ButtonSwap3DS
+# ButtonSwap3DSx
-Swap Nintendo 3DS button layout to match Xbox and PlayStation controllers.
+Swap **Nintendo 3DS** buttons to the layout of Xbox and PlayStation controllers

 ![swap A with B and X with Y](https://gitlab.com/aiden-vrenna/buttonswap3dsx/raw/master/meta/ABXY-Buttons-Red.jpg)

-On both Xbox and PlayStation, the Accept/Action button is in the 6 o'clock (bottom) position, and the button for Back/Cancel is at 3 o'clock (right).
+The ABXY buttons are not just labels.
+On Xbox and PlayStation, the **Accept/Action** button is in the bottom position, and the button for **Back/Cancel** is to the right.
-Similarly in gameplay, the bottom button is often Attack/Interact, while the right button cancels attacks or performs some supplemental, non-primary function.
 Nintendo layout is the opposite.

-Nintendo's B-A layout came first, with the release of the NES in 1983, so if anyone is 'backwards', it's technically Xbox and PlayStation.
-But if you prefer the layout of those systems, this is your fix.
+Nintendo's B-A layout came first, with the release of the NES in 1983.
+If anyone is backwards, it's technically Xbox and PlayStation, but some people may prefer the layout of those systems.

 ## Credits
 Memory patching code from BootNTR